kenny-designs/sworcery/README.md

 # Sworcery

 One of the first games I've ever made.

-Needs some fixing before others can just download and play.
-When I get have the time I shall refurbish it.
+Click [here](https://vimeo.com/150029744) to see a video of it.